khulnasoft/StartGPT-Cookbook/examples/vector_databases/elasticsearch/README.md

 The [`elasticsearch-labs`](https://github.com/elastic/elasticsearch-labs) repo contains executable Python notebooks, sample apps, and resources for testing out the Elastic platform.

-## OpenAI cookbook notebooks 📒
+## StartGpt cookbook notebooks 📒

-Check out our notebooks in this repo for working with OpenAI, using Elasticsearch as your vector database.
+Check out our notebooks in this repo for working with StartGpt, using Elasticsearch as your vector database.

 ### [Semantic search](https://github.com/khulnasoft/startgpt-cookbook/blob/main/examples/vector_databases/elasticsearch/elasticsearch-semantic-search.ipynb)

 In this notebook you'll learn how to:

- - Index the OpenAI Wikipedia embeddings dataset into Elasticsearch
+ - Index the StartGpt Wikipedia embeddings dataset into Elasticsearch
  - Encode a question with the `openai ada-02` model
  - Perform a semantic search